bbalog87/catfish-genome/Assemly_pipeline.md

 | HiSeq X Ten             | Illumina PE-150 Hi-C | 181,719,601           | 27,439,59,751      |

 ### Genome survey analysis
-We performed a genome survey analysis (GSS) to gain insights into a preliminary global view of a genome prooerties, including estimated (theoretical) genome size, expected repetitive sequences content and estimated heterozygosity.
+We performed a genome survey analysis (GSA) to gain insights into a preliminary global view of a genome prooerties, including estimated (theoretical) genome size, expected repetitive sequences content and estimated heterozygosity.
 For k-mer analysis, we used the [K-mer Analysis Toolkit (KAT)](https://github.com/TGAC/KAT), [jellyfish (vers.
 2.3.0)](https://github.com/gmarcais/Jellyfish) and custom R scripts.\
 For a given sequence  S of length L,  a k-mer is subsequence of size k.
 The total possible number of k-mers will be given by *( L – k ) + 1*\\

 **a) Count k-mer occurrence using Jellyfish 2.2.6 for k=19,21,27,41**